-CAEN SpA is acknowledged as the only company in the world providing a complete range of High/Low Voltage Power Supply systems and Front-End/Data Acquisition modules which meet IEEE Standards for Nuclear and Particle Physics.Extensive Research and Development capabilities allowed CAEN SpA to play an important long term role in this field.
-CAEN activities have always been at the forefront of technology, thanks to years of intensive collaborations with the most important Research Centres of the world.
+CAEN SpA is a worldwide leading company provider of a comprehensive range of high/low voltage power systems and data acquisition/front-end modules compliant with IEEE standards for nuclear and particle physics.

+Extensive research and development capabilities allowed CAEN SpA to play an important long-term role in this field.
+Thanks to years of close collaborations with the most important Research Centres of the world, CAEN strikes to deliver innovative products and services worldwide.

-CAEN products appeal to a wide range of customers including engineers, scientists and technical professionals who all trust them to achieve their goals faster and more effectively.
+CAEN portfolio includes over a thousand products and solutions for nuclear measurements, whose quality is monitored throughout the entire production cycle and guaranteed by UNI EN ISO 9001 certification.
+Its products appeal to a wide range of customers including engineers, scientists and technical professionals who all trust them to achieve their goals quickly and effectively.